chef/automate/components/docs-chef-io/content/automate/ha_configuration-deployment.md

 * Execute the `./scripts/credentials set postgresql -auto` command and press **Enter**.
 This command rotates the credentials for Postgresql.

-* Execute the `./scripts/credentials set elasticsearch -auto` command and press **Enter**.
-This command rotates the credentials for ElasticSearch.
+* Execute the `./scripts/credentials set opensearch -auto` command and press **Enter**.
+This command rotates the credentials for OpenSearch.

 * Execute the `chef-automate test -full` command and press **Enter**.
 This command runs smoke tests on the setup.